26:51

 I create this outer persona of false positive.

-And try to hide that by being pleasing to others.
+And try to hide that by being pleasing to others by being positive to others.

 Because now I can be more accepting.